Malmquist bias: Historical alternatives

 The term 'Malmquist bias' has not always been definitively used to refer to the bias outlined above.
 As recently as the year 2000, the Malmquist bias has appeared in the literature clearly referring to different types of bias and statistical effect.
 The most common of these other uses is to refer to an effect that takes place with a magnitude limited sample, but in this case the low absolute magnitude objects are overrepresented.
 In a sample with a magnitude limit, there will be a margin of error near that boundary where objects that should be bright enough to make the cut are excluded and objects that are slightly below the limit are instead included.
 Since low absolute magnitude objects are more common than brighter ones, and since these dimmer galaxies are more likely to be below the cutoff line and scattered up, while the brighter ones are more likely to be above the line and scattered down, an over-representation of the lower luminosity objects result.
 However, in modern-day literature and consensus, the Malmquist bias refers to the effect outlined above.

+Gravitational wave astronomy

+The Malmquist bias significantly affects gravitational wave astronomy.
+Second-generation gravitational wave observatories like LIGO can most easily detect chirp signals from merging black holes with tens of times the solar mass, while signals from merging binary neutron star can only be observed within a much shorter distance range.
+Hence, in estimating the merger rate of binary in the universe, sophisticated statistical methods must be employed to correct for this observational bias, as the raw detection rates would otherwise provide a severely distorted view of the true cosmic merger rate distribution across different compact object masses.